sorinirimies/cleansys/README.md

   - Enter: Run selected cleaners
   - a: Select all in current category
   - n: Deselect all in current category
-  - l: Toggle detailed cleaned items list
+  - c: Cycle chart types
-  - c: Toggle chart visibility
+  - /: Toggle search in detailed view

 - **Progress Screen**
   - ESC: Cancel operation (while running) or Return to main menu (when completed)